Can I Take My Dog Camping?

 Consider confinement options

 In addition to a sturdy collar or harness and leash with up-to-date identification tags, pack a long tether and stake.
-Confine her safely and securely in the crate to prevent an escape and protect her from roaming wildlife.
-An inquisitive pooch may rip a flimsy tent apart if she hears or smells an intriguing critter.
-She also may be lured astray while at the campsite.
+Confine your pup safely and securely in the crate to prevent an escape and protect them from roaming wildlife.
+An inquisitive pooch may rip a flimsy tent apart if they hear or smell an intriguing critter.
+They might be be lured astray while at the campsite.
 Many pets listen well and stay nearby at home, but that training may fly out the window while camping.

 Stock up on entertainment